celevitz/topChef/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

-Based on feedback from CRAN submission reviewer, I renamed a section of my readme to better reflect content.
-I also removed the print() command from within my function.
+* Note from submitter: I could not install miktext since it isn't available for the version of R that I have (4.4.0).
+Same with pdflatex.
+Additionally, I have reviewed the items under the spellcheck and am comfortable with the words as they are listed.
+Most of them are the names of the datasets, and the others are package names or content-specific words that make sense.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)